 8. Garlic & Ginger

-Also named as the stinking rose, garlic comes with loads of health benefits.
+Also named the stinking rose, garlic comes with loads of health benefits.
 It fights the cold and flu-causing viruses and gives a boost to your immune system.
 Studies show that eating garlic on a daily basis increases the number of T-Cells in the blood, thus helping to protect you from viral infections like cold and flu.
 Ginger is an excellent herb with antibiotic, antiseptic, anti-inflammatory, and antimicrobial properties.
 It is also rich in antioxidants.
-No wonder, it is a go-to remedy for cold and cough, sore throat, body ache, among others, integral to every household.
+No wonder, it is a go-to remedy for cold and cough, sore throat, and body aches, among others, integral to every household.

 9. Nuts & Dry Fruits

 Munching on dates, almonds, and walnuts is a good idea, no matter what the season.
-As these nuts are rich in vitamins and minerals, these are great options to add to your monsoon diet.
+As these nuts are rich in vitamins and minerals, they are great options to add to your monsoon diet.
 Rich in riboflavin, niacin, and vitamin E, these food items help to strengthen your immunity.
 Also, vitamin E is a powerful antioxidant, which helps in keeping your cells healthy.
 If you are thinking of binge eating replace junk food and add nuts, dry fruits and seeds to your diet and make your nutrition complete with the bliss of immunity

 Spinach is a superfood.
-It is a good source of vitamin A, E, and C, beta carotene, folic acid, and fibre.
+It is a good source of vitamins A, E, and C, beta carotene, folic acid, and fibre.
 All these nutrients and antioxidants help your body to carry on its functions properly and bestow you with a great immune system thereby preparing you for the monsoons.
 Although you may find many references saying it’s not good to have leafy veggies during monsoons owing to the mud and dirt sticking to them, you can always make sure to wash them really well before cooking.
 You can even add it to your soups.
-If you need a little additional information on your immunity building diet, check out this list.
+If you need a little additional information on your immunity-building diet, check out this list.